bcaffo/LittleInferenceBook/manuscript/07_asymptotics.md

 ![Output of simulation with {$$}n=100{/$$}.](images/waldCoverage2.png)

+Now it looks much better.
+Of course, increasing our sample size is rarely an option.
+There's exact fixes to make this interval work better for small sample sizes.

-There's exact fixes to make this interval work better.
-However, for a quick fix is to take your data and add two successes and two failures.
+However, for a
+quick fix is to take your data and add two successes and two failures.
 So, for example, in our election example, we would form our interval with 58 votes out of 104 sampled (disregarding that the actual numbers